 Determined to strike that balance Victor was always talking about, I developed a private investigator some later called the "anti-Chandler."
 All it says on his birth certificate is "Baby Boy" Burke.
 He was abandoned in the hospital by a mother he never met.
 In the space for "father," there is only the word "Unknown."

 Burke is a mercenary, a man-for-hire, a career criminal (and two-time felony loser).
 The prototypical abused child: hyper-vigilant, distrustful, and, in Burke's case, intensely bonded to his "family of choice," a collection of outlaws who had nothing in common but their membership in that vast tribe I called the "Children of the Secret."
 Burke became the antithesis of the "White Knight" so beloved of detective fiction.

 I intended the book as a Trojan horse.
 A crime novel that pulls the reader into the story at the same time it delivers a steady diet of hardcore reality.
 I didn't own a radio station, or a newspaper, or a television network.
 This was a working man's propaganda bulletin, and I never pretended it was anything else.

 Even the name "Burke" is part of that.
 The infamously homicidal partnership of Burke and Hare began as a graverobbing enterprise.
-In the early part of the nineteenth century, the duo supplied the local medical school with fresh cadavers.
+In the early part of the nineteenth century, the duo supplied the local medical school (Edinburgh, Scotland) with fresh cadavers.
 When they finally emptied the graveyard, they began to create their own "product," by opening a hotel.
 Very few guests checked out.
 Because they could not present a corpse with fresh wounds to the medical school, Burke became so adept at killing without leaving marks that, to this day, the phrase "to Burke" means just that.